ExtremeElectronics/RC2040/README.md

 USB  115200 N81 3ms/char delay - 3ms/line delay (1ms /3ms if overclocked at 250000)

+# 8 Bit output
+- port 0 mapped to 8 GPIO pins see circuit diagram
+- out(0,val) will make them outputs outputing val
+- in(0) will make them inputs (with pullups) returning the port state value
+-

 # Progress

 Now looking at documenting it and adding "usefull" stuff to the build

-Huge thanks goes to EtchedPixels, Grant Searle , Mitch Lalovic and Spencer Owen(Rc2014) for collating, modifying and allowing us to play with their software.
+Huge thanks goes to EtchedPixels, Grant Searle , Mitch Lalovic and Spencer Owen(Rc2014) for collating, modifying and allowing us to play with their software. and https://github.com/guidol70 for help with the img/cf file formats and diskdefs

-SD card images (a get you started , is available in the SD Card Contents sub folder) other rom images can be found :-
+SD card images (a get you started , is available in the SD Card Contents sub folder) other ROM images can be found :-

 ### ROM images: